Toparvion/jmint/index.md

 5. Prepend the target method with javadoc description.
 _It's a good practice to write detailed description of modifying method here but the droplet itself requires only one custom javadoc tag – `@cutpoint` followed by one of values: `BEFORE`, `INSTEAD`, `AFTER`._
 6. Write the body of the method according to selected cutpoint.
-:warning: _Please remember about some limitations of modifying code (see corresponding section below)._
+​⚠​ _Please remember about some limitations of modifying code (see corresponding section below)._
 7. Repeat steps 4-6 for all the methods you'd like to modify and then save the droplet.
-:bulb: *Note that in case of creating several droplets for the same purpose you can put them all into single ZIP or JAR archive and then use just like ordinary (separate) droplet.*
+​💡​ *Note that in case of creating several droplets for the same purpose you can put them all into single ZIP or JAR archive and then use just like ordinary (separate) droplet.*

 **Example.** Here's a sample droplet created from scratch (_FooDroplet.java_):
 ```java